-Applications are invited for a fully funded PhD scholarship to explore system change to reverse health inequality and environmental degradation.
+Applications are invited for a PhD scholarship to explore system change to reverse health inequality and environmental degradation.

 Health, wellbeing and the environment are intertwined through complex relationships, but research, policy and governance systems tend to treat them as separate areas of knowledge and action.
 Recognition of these fundamental interrelationships is becoming more widespread in Aotearoa New Zealand as Māori continue to revive and promote traditional knowledge and cultural practices, and as global systems are tested by the COVID-19 pandemic.